Alışar, Azerbaijan

 Alışar (also, Alyshar, Alishar, and Alisher) is a village and municipality in the Sharur District of Nakhchivan Autonomous Republic, Azerbaijan.
-It is located 5 km in the south-west from the district center, on the bank of the Araz River, on the Sharur plain.
-Its population is busy with grain-growing and animal husbandry.
-There are secondary school, club, library and a medical center in the village.
+It is located 5 km southwest of district center, on the bank of the Araz River, on the Sharur plain.
+Its population is engaged with grain-growing and animal husbandry.
+The village has a secondary school, a club, a library and a medical center.
 It has a population of 2,132.
 National Hero of Azerbaijan Maharram Seyidov was born in this village.

-Etymology

-Alışarlar (Alyshars)- is the branch of the Sofulu tribe of Turkic Kengerli (Kangars) who participated in ethnogeny of Azerbaijanis.
-Basically, they are live in the Alışar (Alyshar) village of the Sharur District.
-The name of the village is related with Alışarlar (Alyshars); this settlement was established by the same tribe.